WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - None
 ###### Returns:
-A pandas df with combinations where the face values are multi-indexes and columns show the combination count.
+A Pandas df with combinations where the face values are multi-indexes and columns show the combination count.
 - - - -
 ## Installing:
 ```python